 As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the proposed purchaser need not have to sit tight for 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
 The assignment needs to be completed prior to, or simultaneously with completion of the sale.

 An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-I purchased a garden flat in Heanor, conveyancing formalities finalised half a dozen years ago.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable flats in Heanor with over 90 years remaining are worth £227,000.
+I am the registered owner of a 1st floor flat in Heanor, conveyancing was carried out in 2006.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent flats in Heanor with over 90 years remaining are worth £216,000.
 The average or mid-range amount of ground rent is £50 per annum.
-The lease comes to an end on 21st October 2090
+The lease comes to an end on 21st October 2091

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
 You should not move forward based on this information before seeking the advice of a professional.